thiagogsdsa/thiagogsdsa/README.md

 <h1 align="center">Hi 👋, I'm Thiago</h1>
 <h3 align="center">I'm a <em>Mathematician</em> with an <strong>MBA in Data Science</strong></h3>

-- 💡 Interested in statistical modeling, causal inference, graph theory, optimization, and real-world applications of NLP, machine learning, and deep learning.
+- 💡  Interested in applying mathematical and statistical skills to practical data problems.
+Experienced with NLP, machine learning, neural networks, optimization, and graph theory, and always eager to learn new tools to deliver effective solutions.
 - 🧠 Passionate about data science since 2022, when I first discovered its power and fell in love with the field

 ---